Prateek0305/python-100-days/Day 02/README.md

 <h2>Project Name: Tip Calculator</h2>
 <h5>
-  Here i have created a project which asks for 3 inputs from the user
+  Here i have created a project which asks for 3 inputs from the user<br>
-1) Total bill
+1) Total bill <br>
-2) Total number of people in which bill will be shared.
+2) Total number of people in which bill will be shared.<br>
-3) Percent tip one would like to give.
+3) Percent tip one would like to give. <br>
-The output shows the amount each one has to pay rounded upto 2 decimal places.
+The output shows the amount each one has to pay rounded upto 2 decimal places.<br>
 </h5>